Determinism: With free will

 Philosophers have debated both the truth of determinism, and the truth of free will.
 This creates the four possible positions in the figure.
 Compatibilism refers to the view that free will is, in some sense, compatible with determinism.
 The three incompatibilist positions deny this possibility.
 The hard incompatibilists hold that free will is incompatible with both determinism and indeterminism, the libertarians that determinism does not hold, and free will might exist, and the hard determinists that determinism does hold and free will does not exist.
-The Dutch philosopher Baruch Spinoza was a determinist thinker, and argued that human freedom can be achieved through knowledge of the causes that determine our desire and affections.
+The Dutch philosopher Baruch Spinoza was a determinist thinker, and argued that human freedom can be achieved through knowledge of the causes that determine desire and affections.
 He defined human servitude as the state of bondage of anyone who is aware of their own desires, but ignorant of the causes that determined them.
 However, the free or virtuous person becomes capable, through reason and knowledge, to be genuinely free, even as they are being "determined".
 For the Dutch philosopher, acting out of one's own internal necessity is genuine freedom while being driven by exterior determinations is akin to bondage.
 Spinoza's thoughts on human servitude and liberty are respectively detailed in the fourth and fifth volumes of his work Ethics.

 The standard argument against free will, according to philosopher J. J. C. Smart, focuses on the implications of determinism for free will.
 He suggests free will is denied whether determinism is true or not.
 He says that if determinism is true, all actions are predicted and no one is assumed to be free; however, if determinism is false, all actions are presumed to be random and as such no one seems free because they have no part in controlling what happens.